Aviv-public/Aviv-Web-Technical-Test/README.md

 #### 1.2 - Pagination

-The `listingapi` sends pages of 20 listings.
-You will have to browse all pages for all arrondissements, using the parameter `?page=<page_number>`.
+The `listingapi` returns 20 listings per page.
+You will have to browse all pages for all _arrondissements_, using the parameter `?page=<page_number>`.

 Example: http://listingapi:5000/listings/32682?page=7

-The number of pages is different for each arrondissement: from zero to dozens of pages.
+The number of pages is different for each _arrondissement_: from zero to dozens of pages.
 You will have to imagine a mechanism that can be adapted to the number of pages to browse.
 There are multiple implementations possible.

 ### 1.3 Extracting listings properties

 For each listing, we are interested in the following properties:
 - `listing_id`: listing identifier for MeilleursAgents;
-- `place_id`: arrondissement identifier (as passed in the query parameters);
+- `place_id`: _arrondissement_ identifier (as passed in the query parameters);
 - `price`: selling price, integer, euros;
 - `area`: area, integer, square meters;
 - `room_count`: number of rooms, integer.